Suggestions

 • Run react-native link opentok-react-native

-6. As for the older Android devices, ensure you add camera and audio permissions to your AndroidManifest.xml file:
+5. For older Android devices, add the following permissions to the AndroidManifest.xml file:

 Bintray sunset